 The ring $C^\infty(\R^p,0)$ is not Noetherian and has no Artin approximation property, due to the ideal $\cm^\infty$ of flat functions whose Taylor series are identically zero.
 For example, consider the equation $x_1\cdot y=\tau(x)$, here $\tau(x)\in \cm^\infty$, but $\tau(x)\not\in (x_1)$.
 The completion of this equation has the solution, $y=0$, but the equation has no continuous solutions.

-Yet, for $\R$-analytic equations there exists a stronger approximation property by $C^\infty$-functions (the completion of the smooth solution does not only approximate the formal solution but coincides with it): \bthe \cite[Theorem 1.2]{Tougeron1976}) Let $F(x,y)\in \R\{x,y\}^s$ and suppose the equation $F(x,y)=0$ has a formal solution, $\hy(x)\in \R[[x]]^q$.
-Then there exists a smooth solution $y(x)\in (C^\infty(\R^p,0))^q$, whose completion is equal to $\hy$. \ethe
+Yet, for $\R$-analytic equations there exists a stronger approximation property by $C^\infty$-functions (the Taylor series of the smooth solution does not only approximate the formal solution but coincides with it): \bthe \cite[Theorem 1.2]{Tougeron1976}) Let $F(x,y)\in \R\{x,y\}^s$ and suppose the equation $F(x,y)=0$ has a formal solution, $\hy(x)\in \R[[x]]^q$.
+Then there exists a smooth solution $y(x)\in (C^\infty(\R^p,0))^q$, whose Taylor series is equal to $\hy$. \ethe